AMontgomerie/AMontgomerie.github.io/_posts/2021-03-14-cefr-level-prediction.md

 I tried training SVC, Decision Tree, Random Forest, and XGBoost.
 At almost 71% accuracy on the test set, XGBoost slightly outperformed the others.

-I also also tried training some transformer models, which I initially assumed would outperform XGBoost.
-BERT-base and DeBERTa-base were fine-tuned for sequence classification.
+I also also trained a couple of transformer models, which I initially assumed would outperform XGBoost.
+Pretrained [BERT-base](https://huggingface.co/bert-base-cased) and [DeBERTa-base](https://huggingface.co/microsoft/deberta-base) were fine-tuned for sequence classification.
 The raw text was tokenised, encoded, and used as inputs into the models.
-Neither transformer managed to outperform XGBoost, however.
+But even after experimenting with various hyperparameters, neither transformer managed to outperform XGBoost.
 These transformer-based solutions are also significantly more resource intensive than XGBoost, and slower at inference without a GPU.

-The code for the sklearn classifiers can be found [here](https://github.com/AMontgomerie/CEFR-English-Level-Predictor).
-A notebook for training BERT on the same data can be found [here](https://colab.research.google.com/drive/1rUQkjmr0fwJB_xDhafVXxveyBWex83Dz?usp=sharing).
+The training code and model artifacts for the sklearn classifiers can be found [here](https://github.com/AMontgomerie/CEFR-English-Level-Predictor).
+A notebook for finetuning BERT on the same data can be found [here](https://colab.research.google.com/drive/1rUQkjmr0fwJB_xDhafVXxveyBWex83Dz?usp=sharing).
 The table below shows the best test set accuracy I was able to get with each model.

 | Model                     | Accuracy |
 |---------------------------|----------|